Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: The correspondence between unsolvable 3DSMI and 3DSM

-Let us calculate the size of the 3DSM problem.
-Each triple of vertices of the graph~$H$, which are associated with different genders, corresponds to three various subgraphs in the form shown in Fig.~\ref{keyGraph}.
-In one of the mentioned cases, the vertex~$x$ and all vertices of the same color (as $x$) shown in Fig.~\ref{keyGraph} are colored green (therefore, we get three green, three blue, and two red vertices).
-In the other case, the vertex $x$ is colored blue, while green are only vertices $c_x$ and $d_x$ (therefore, we get two green, three blue, and three red vertices) and, finally, in the remaining case, the subgraph contains three green, two blue, and three red vertices.
-Therefore, the number of vertices that correspond to each gender increases by 8~times. \qquad $\square$
+Let us calculate the size of 3DSM.
+Each triple of vertices of the graph~$H$, which are associated with different genders, corresponds to three various subgraphs in the form shown in Fig.~\ref{keyGraph}; see Remark~\ref{r1} for the principle of their coloring.
+Note that due to the cyclic shift of colors, any such a triple of vertices in the graph $H$ is supplemented with seven new vertices of each gender of the graph~$G$; in other words, the number of vertices of the graph $G$ becomes 8 times greater. \qquad $\square$